Healthy Homes Assessment Crofton Downs

 Insulation Crofton Downs

-Insulation for underfloor and ceilings is a requirement to all rental homes since 1 July 2019.
-All landlords and property managers are required to make sure that the insulation is in line with the new quality.
-In certain situations, the current ceiling insulation, or the insulation of the subfloor space may need to be filled with or replaced.
+The insulation of the ceiling and underfloor is a requirement to all rental houses as of July 1st, 2019.
+All landlords and property managers should ensure that the insulation is in line with the new standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space might need to be added or replaced.

-A properly insulated home will reduce the risk of condensation and reduce the chances of mould and dampness, and it will make much easier to allow the house to keep heat.
+A well-insulated house can help control condensation, and decrease the risk of mould and dampness and it will make it easier to the household to keep warmth.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 Check out the complete details of the Healthy Homes insulation standard.